Modulator-Assisted Zeno Control of Energy Transfer in Quantum Batteries: Numerical fitting of the battery's energy dynamics

-When the pulses on the modulator are more widely spaced---i.e., when the inter-pulse interval $\tau$ increases---both the charging speed and the charging capacity degrade.
+{C\arabic{equation}} {C\arabic{figure}} When the kicks on the modulator are more widely spaced---i.e., when the kicking interval $\tau$ increases---the charging speed becomes slower, while the charging capacity remains unchanged.

-Despite this, under the Rotating Wave Approximation (RWA), both the charger's energy $E^c$ and the battery's energy $E^b$ exhibit sinusoidal dynamics.
+Both the charger's energy $E_c$ and the battery's energy $E_b$ exhibit sinusoidal dynamics.
 Furthermore, the two energies are symmetric: their sum remains constant over time.
 This implies that as one increases, the other decreases.

 Hence, it suffices to consider only the charger's energy, which we approximate using the fit function